 Luckily, businesses are moving away from this model because last-click attribution doesn’t tell the full story about a customer’s relationship with their advertising.
 They are learning to take into account the influence of third-party referral sources, retargeting partners, and other marketing efforts on customers’ actions.

-1. Determine the attribution model that works best for your business
+1. Determine the marketing attribution model that works best for your business

 There are many ways to assess attribution.
 Before choosing the model that works best for you, it’s important to consider your marketing goals and competitive environment.
 Here’s a look at some of the most common attribution models: